ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-vpc.md

 ## Types of VPC:
 * Default VPC - A default VPC gives users easy access to computing resources with now configuration at all.
 The default VPC has a default internet gateway, a default private IP and a default public IP.
 A default VPC can be deleted and can only be restored by contacting AWS.

-* Non-Default VPC - By default, an instance in a non-default VPC is not assigned a public IP address
+* Non-Default VPC - By default, an instance in a non-default VPC is not assigned a public IP addresses; no internet gateway is attached by default

 ### VPC Tenancy
 When creating a new VPC and using the default options, all hardware is shares using hypervisor and other sharing technologies; using the "dedicated" option makes everything, including EC2 instances, on dedicated hardware - think more expensive.